rafkac/Harvard-CS50/README.md

-These are my problem set solutions and final project for the Harvard CS50 course.
+These are my problem sets' solutions and final project for the Harvard CS50 course.

 ---